This post contains affiliate links.

 With a velvety vegan cheese sauce that’s ready in just a few minutes, this stovetop vegan mac and cheese recipe is a weeknight winner!
 Mimicking the flavor and look of traditional mac and cheese, it’s an irresistible vegan macaroni that everyone will love!

-And I don’t discriminate when it comes to my macaroni and cheeses.
-I love butternut squash mac and cheese and truffle mac and cheese and cauliflower mac and cheese and today…we make vegan mac and cheese.
+And I don’t discriminate when it comes to my macaroni and cheese.
+I love butternut squash mac and cheese, truffle mac and cheese, and cauliflower mac and cheese, and today…we make vegan mac and cheese.

 In just 25 minutes, you’ll be savoring a velvety, dairy-free delight that’s every bit as luscious as its traditional counterpart.
-Ready to dive into this quick, fuss-free vegan masterpiece?
+Ready to dive in (because I know I am!)?
 Let’s get cooking!

 - Cashews: These creamy nuts form the base of our cheese sauce, providing a rich, buttery texture and a subtle nuttiness that mimics the creaminess of traditional mac and cheese without any dairy.
 Soaking them softens them for easy blending.